Philipp-Sc/llm-fraud-detection/README.md

 ```
 - p(>=0.5) has the best performance (95%).
 - p(>=0.7) has the fewest **false positives** and a performance of 87%.

+If you are okay with few spam emails not classified as spam, but don't want any ham email classified as spam, select the later.